faizwork-hub/recond-car-data-analysis/README.md

 # recond-car-data-analysis
-A portfolio project analyzing recond car sales using Excel, SQL and Power BI
+A portfolio project analyzing recond car sales using Excel, SQL and Power BI from Kaggle Dataset